deconz-community/deconz-docker/README.md

 If you are migrating an existing `marthoc/deconz` install to `deconzcommunity/deconz`, you MUST modify your configuration a bit. _Carefully_ follow these steps:

+1. Make sure you have the latest backup from the Phoscon.
-1. Change the image from `marthoc/deconz` to `deconzcommunity/deconz`.
+2. Change the image from `marthoc/deconz` to `deconzcommunity/deconz`.
 Available tags can be found [here](https://hub.docker.com/r/deconzcommunity/deconz/tags).
-2. Change the container mount point for your existing deCONZ volume from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.
+3. Change the container mount point for your existing deCONZ volume from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.

 Pull the new image and start up.